Run a CAP Application on Kyma

 -

-Run the following line to create an HDI container.
+Run the following line to create an HDI container:

-cds deploy --to hana:cpapp-kyma-hdi
+cds deploy --to hana:cpapp-kyma-db

 The suffix